 Challenges faced by media companies in transition.

-In this article, we'd like to briefly highlight the 10 biggest challenges that media companies face, when they want to use their data and business to grow.
+In this article, we'd like to briefly present the 10 biggest challenges that media companies face when they want to use their data to grow.

 1. Cultural change towards data orientation